danielclickh/marketing-website-preview/content/lessons/covidtutorial-superset/index.md

 cat owid-covid-data.csv | ./clickhouse client --query "INSERT INTO covid19db.daily_totals FORMAT CSV"
 ```

-3. Run the following command to verify it worked and view some of the data:
+3. Now run the following command to verify it worked and view some of the data:
 ```sql
 ./clickhouse client --query "SELECT * FROM covid19db.daily_totals LIMIT 100"
 ```